Blaize-Egelhof/P4-Genepool/README.md

 #### Imagery

 - **Landing Page:**
-   - The background is a simple light blue with shadows to make it look interesting but still simple.
+   - The background is a simple light blue with shadows which creates a balanced contrast.
 The Genepool logo is in the middle of the page.
-Its white color stands out against the blue background, so it's easy to see and read.
-There's also Genepool's special logo design above it to make the page look better.
+Its white colour stands out against the blue background, to make the text easy to read.

 - **How Can We Support You Page Image:**
    - Just below the landing page, there's a title with a light blue snowflake logo to the right of the text.
 This logo adds a subtle touch to the text and is Genepool's special logo.

 - **Need Help in a Hurry Image:**
-   - To the right in this section, there's a cartoon drawing that looks like it's moving.
-It's supposed to show IT support in a fun way.
-The drawing doesn't have its own background, so it blends in well without making it hard for people to see and understand.
+   - To the right in this section, there's a cartoon dipiction of a stick man trying to immetate the idea of Computer Repair, The drawing doesn't have its own background, helping it blend into its background , creating a cleaner looking image.

 - **Review Section:**
-   - Below that, there's a section with reviews about Genepool's imagery.
-It shows pictures of the people who gave the reviews, and these pictures were taken from [Pexels](https://www.pexels.com/).
+   - Below that, there's a section with reviews about Genepool's imagery built into a carousel.
+It shows pictures and comments of reviewer,these pictures were taken from [Pexels](https://www.pexels.com/).
 You can find more information in the credits section.

 - **Supplier Logos Section:**
-   - After the review section and below the form, there's a part showing logos from our suppliers.
-We got permission to use these logos in a positive way, and each logo shows the company's name so you can tell who they are.
+   - After the review section and below the form, there's another carousel showing logos from our suppliers.
+We got permission to use these logos in a positive way, and each logo shows the company's name so you can easily identify there trading name.

 - **Icons:**
    - All the icons used on the site are from [Font-Awesome](https://fontawesome.com/).